Understanding and Managing Insider Risk: Frequently Asked Questions

 An insider is a person with authorised access to items that an organisation wishes to protect- information, people, and dangerous or valuable materials, facilities and equipment.
 They are employees, contractors, partners, interns or visitors at any level of an organisation.
+Read our blog on "What is Insider Risk" for further insights into the topic.
+Want to know what Inisder Risk is in German or in Dutch?

 An insider risk, by definition, is the risk that an insider will use their authorised access to an organisation or their familiarity with internal controls to cause harm from the inside.
 These insiders may be self-motivated or manipulated to perform actions that breach security, but unintentional insiders can also inadvertently disrupt organisational operations by accident.

-At Signpost Six we approach insider risk management as the implementation and continuous effort of ensuring the well functioning of insider risk programmes across organisations.
+At Signpost Six we approach Insider Risk Management as the implementation and continuous effort of ensuring the well functioning of insider risk programmes across organisations.
 Such programmes aim to mitigate, detect and prevent insider risks in the workplace.
 An insider risk management programme focuses on different dimensions, but most importantly a thorough management approach means reassessing the insider threat environment, processes and countermeasures to reach desired maturity levels.

 In recent years we have seen a stark increase in data theft as information has become increasingly valuable and vulnerable in a digitised world, and criminals are continually finding new ways to monetise confidential information, including personal data.
 With perimeter defences becoming more secure, external actors are increasingly leveraging insiders to accomplish their needs.
 These trends are likely to continue as the workplace becomes ever more networked and technologies like the Internet of Things and wearable technology emerge.